3 (soundtrack): Reception

 Kaushik LM, of Behindwoods rated the soundtrack album 3.5 out of 5, summarising "Anirudh Ravichander has delivered so much variety in his very first album.
 Such a promising debut by a composer hasn't been seen in recent Tamil cinema history.
 'Kolaveri' took the initial honors but there are so many other melodic treats that 3 offers.
 On the whole, an album that will sell like hot cakes."
 Rediff rated the album 3 out of 5, and summarised that "All the songs in 3 are good and come with appealing instrumental arrangements, even if the lyrics are a bit bland.
 Composer Anirudh has obviously taken pains to come up with an intriguing collection."
 Moviecrow rated the album 7 out of 10, stating with a bottomline that "This dream debut by Anirudh is mighty impressive.
 The director Aishwarya D should be commended for her vision.
 She has given Anirudh and Dhanush the freedom to explore in music and lyrics.
 Anirudh has proven that 'Kolaveri' was no fluke.
 The music is fresh, experimental and delightful - worth buying."
 Indiaglitz gave a positive review stating "The entire album of '3', which explores the various faces and phases of love, is a bonanza to music lovers.
 No other film in the recent past celebrated love with these many songs."

 Controversy

 The song, "Why This Kolaveri Di" being one of the most streamed Indian songs, gained controversy upon its release.
 Javed Akhtar, a poet, lyricist and scriptwriter slammed the song for its insult to sensibility.
 In April 2012, a petition was filed in the Kerala High Court seeking a ban on the song citing negative influence on children, claiming to inciting violence and aggression.
-The song was also faced criticism for its allegedly misogynistic lyrics.
+The song also faced criticism for its allegedly misogynistic lyrics.